 The artistic merit of the project, which includes the:

 - Potential of the project to reach populations that are underserved—those whose opportunities to experience the arts are limited by geography, ethnicity, economics, or disability.

 - Potential to make quality arts or cultural resources more widely available.

-- Appropriateness of the project to the organization's mission, audience, community, and/or constituency.
+- Importance and appropriateness of the project to the organization's mission, artistic field, artists, audience, community, and/or constituency.

 - Ability of the project to grow organizational capacity and experience, as appropriate.

 - Ability to carry out the project based on such factors as the appropriateness of the budget, the quality and clarity of the project activities and goals, the resources involved, and the qualifications of the project's personnel.

 - Evidence of direct compensation to artists, art collectives, and/or art workers.

 - As applicable, engagement with the following constituencies as encouraged by White House Executive Orders:

 - Tribal Colleges and Universities,